CrunchyData/postgres-operator/docs/content/_index.md

 Choose the type of backup (full, incremental, differential) and [how frequently you want it to occur](/architecture/disaster-recovery/#scheduling-backups) on each PostgreSQL cluster.

-#### Backup to S3
+#### Backup to S3 or GCS

-[Store your backups in Amazon S3](/architecture/disaster-recovery/#using-s3) or any object storage system that supports the S3 protocol.
+[Store your backups in Amazon S3](/architecture/disaster-recovery/#using-s3), any object storage system that supports the S3 protocol, or [GCS](/architecture/disaster-recovery/#using-gcs).
 The PostgreSQL Operator can backup, restore, and create new clusters from these backups.

 #### Multi-Namespace Support